When is the application deadline?

 What are the application requirements?

 All applicants are required to submit the following: online application with fee, transcripts, portfolio, two letters of recommendation, and a statement of purpose—all of which can be submitted online.
 The GRE is required for M.Arch applicants.
 Submission of a TOEFL or IELTS score is required for international applicants whose native language is not English.
 Applicants to the M.S.
 Architecture and M.S.
-Architecture and Urban Design programs must have earned a Bachelor of Architecture (five-year B.Arch) from an accredited school of architecture.
+Urban Design programs must have earned a Bachelor of Architecture (five-year B.Arch) from an accredited school of architecture.
 Further information and checklist for general and department-specific application requirements can be found on the graduate application requirements page.

 Is a NAAB-accredited degree required for architectural licensure?

 It depends on the state or issuing body.
 For an understanding of how NAAB-accredited degrees may or may not be required for architectural licensure in New York State, please review the Education Requirements on the New York State Education Department’s License Requirements for Architects website.

 What type of work should be included in my portfolio?
 What is the preferred format?

 Applicants must present a portfolio providing evidence of their interest in architecture using the media of their choice- architecture, photography, drawing, graphic design, etc. The portfolio should demonstrate conceptual and analytical capability, as well as visual and spatial skills.
 Portfolios should be designed in a booklet layout and uploaded as a single PDF to pratt.slideroom.com.

 Is there a minimum required GPA, or GRE or ENGLISH PROFICIENCY EXAM score?

 Pratt requires a minimum grade point average (GPA) of 3.0, B, or equivalent.
 There is no minimum required score for the Graduate Record Examination (GRE).
 GRE test scores are good for five years.
 For English proficiency exam scores, a TOEFL of 79 (internet and home test), TOEFL ITP Plus for China of 550, IELTS of 6.5, Duolingo of 105, or PTE of 53 is required for international students.
 For the most up-to-date information on English proficiency test scores, please see the Departmental Requirements page.
 Please note that test scores are just one component of review when deciding admissions.

 Do you offer advanced standing in the Master of Architecture program?